Fikre-M/Fikre-M/README.md

 <div align="center">

-### ðŸ’¡ *"Any application that can be written in JavaScript, will eventually be written in JavaScript."* â€” Atwood's Law
+### "Any application that can be written in JavaScript, will eventually be written in JavaScript."Atwood's Law

 <br/>

 ![Profile Views](https://visitcount.itsvg.in/api?id=Fikre-M&label=Profile%20Views&color=6&icon=5&pretty=true)

-**ðŸ’¼ Open to exciting opportunities & collaborations â€” let's build something remarkable together!**
+**Open to exciting opportunities & collaborations â€” let's build something remarkable together!**

 </div>